 Causing the Accident Intentionally

-If you are the victim of a car accident and the other driver is at fault, their insurance company will typically be responsible for your damages—not your own insurer.
-Your insurance company won’t pay for you to sue the other person.
+If you are the victim of a car accident and the other driver is at fault, their insurance company will typically be responsible for your damages, not your own insurer.
+Therefore, your insurance company won’t pay for you to sue the other person.

-Their job is to investigate the accident and only pay any additional claims that are covered by your policy—for example, Uninsured Motorist (UM) coverage.

-Basically, if you want to file a personal injury claim against the at-fault driver, you will be responsible for hiring a car accident lawyer on your own.
+Their job is to investigate the accident and only pay any additional claims that are covered by your policy.
+For example, Uninsured Motorist (UM) coverage.
+So basically, if you want to file a personal injury claim against the at-fault driver, you will be responsible for hiring a car accident lawyer on your own.

-Talk to a Car Accident Lawyer for Free
+Talk to a Car Accident Attorney in Atlanta for Free